F3real/F3real.github.io/content/pwn_adventure_sourcery_1.md

 end:
 ~~~

 After leaving jail, we can go visit town (just north) and go right to zombie map.
-This part is just classic game, we need to kill zombie boss to unlock new spell.
+This part is just a classic game, we need to kill zombie boss to unlock a new spell.

-There are 3 buttons that need to be pressed to unlock boss room.
-Upon entering room with boss doors lock and fight is triggered but only if you move more then two steps from the door, which we can use to clear all other zombies before boss fight itself.
+There are 3 buttons that need to be pressed to unlock the boss room.
+Upon entering the room with the boss, doors lock and fight is triggered but only if you move more then two steps from the door, which we can use to clear all other zombies before the boss fight itself.

-After the figt we get `Explode` spell:
+After the fight we get `Explode` spell:

 ~~~asm
 	mov ecx, 24